 Not all legal work gets done in the office.
-More and more, it's being done at home, in client offices, in hotel rooms, on the road, and in court.
+More and more, it’s being done at home, in client offices, in hotel rooms, on the road, and in court.
 Many virtual law firms have forgone office space altogether.
-According to the 2016 ABA TechReport, 77% of lawyers work regularly from home (not counting those who don’t have an office), 38% while traveling, and 28% from client offices.
+According to the 2016 ABA TechReport, 77% of lawyers work regularly from home (not counting those who don’t have an office), 38% while travelling, and 28% from client offices.

 Technology in the courtroom is also becoming more common, with 80% of lawyers bringing at least a smartphone to court.
 How do lawyers use electronic devices in court?
 For laptops specifically, the most common activities (by percentage of lawyers) include: